 - Do not bring a dog who is sick or in heat to the park as this can cause aggression.

-Pin Paws Pet Care provides insurance to protect your pocketbook should something happen at the dog park, also providing a way for you to store all veterinarian records online in your pet’s profile.
+Pin Paws provides way to protect your pet’s health should something happen at the dog park, also providing a way for you to store all veterinarian records online in your pet’s profile.
 That way, should something happen at the dog park, you have immediate access to all medical records, most importantly their rabies vaccination. whiskerDocs is also available with a Pin Paws Plus membership to provide 24/7 access to vet assistance via phone, chat, text or video.
 Contact our Customer Service Department today for more information at (888) 918-2386.